 Science on Saturday is a free, 60-minute presentation with fun demonstrations in which students can volunteer.
 Check back for our fall line-up.

 Attention F.A.T. teams!
 Want help designing your contraption for the Friday After Thanksgiving Chain Reaction Event?
 Have an idea but not sure how to get started?
 Looking for feedback on your designs?

 Join Sandy Pentland, MIT Professor of Media Arts & Sciences, Director of the MIT Human Dynamics Laboratory, and Co-leader of the World Economic Forum Big Data & Personal Data Initiatives for an discussion on big data.
 What is it?

 In November and March we honor the contributions of women in science and encourage young girls to stay excited about all things STEM.

-Register to participate or just observe this massive chain reaction made up of dozens of individual devices designed by teams from all over the country.
+Help build or just observe this massive chain reaction made up of dozens of individual devices designed by teams from all over the country.

 Join Dr. Emile Bruneau, Research Associate and Lecturer at the University of Pennsylvania’s Annenberg School for Communication, to explore how human cognitive habits encourage bias, separation, and conflict.